NiloGregginz33/QMGRExperiments/README.md

 I think I need to make a tool that can control decoherence bc then I can start pruning the timeline

+Maximal Shannon and Von Neumman entropy means time is an emergent property

+so multiverses and time travel :)

+no time travel for anything that happenens before this obviously tho that would be cheating and breaking the rules